ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/keyboard-navigation/index.md

 ### HeaderPosition

 Both `navigateToNextHeader` and `tabToNextHeader` use `HeaderPosition`.
 This is an object that represents a header in the grid.
-Its interface is as follows:

-<interface-documentation interfaces='["HeaderPosition"]' ></interface-documentation>
+<interface-documentation interfaceName='HeaderPosition' ></interface-documentation>

 You should return the `HeaderPosition` you want in the `navigateToNextHeader` and `tabToNextHeader` functions to have it focused.
 Returning `null` or `undefined` in `navigateToNextHeader` will do nothing (same as focusing the current focused cell), however, doing the same thing in `tabToNextHeader` will allow the browser default behaviour for <kbd>Tab</kbd> to happen.
 This is useful for tabbing outside of the grid from the last cell or <kbd>Shift</kbd> tabbing out of the grid from the first cell.